Treaty of Lübeck: Consequences

-The treaty marked a turning point in Denmark–Norway's status, subsequently reduced from that of a major European power to a politically insignificant state.
+The treaty marked a turning point in Denmark–Norway's status, which was subsequently reduced from that of a major European power to a politically insignificant state.
 The new Nordic power would be Sweden, who was to turn the tide of the Thirty Years' War after its forces landed in Pomerania in 1630, and, starting with the Torstenson War, subsequently deprived Denmark of her trans-Kattegat provinces, and Norway lost the provinces Jämtland and Härjedalen.

 The treaty further divided Christian and the Rigsraadet, for Christian argued that if the latter had been in charge, it would have accepted the initial imperial territorial and financial demands.

 Ferdinand had hoped for more favourable terms, and was surprised and disappointed of what Wallenstein had negotiated.
 While he had arranged for imposing his war costs on Christian, this was no longer an option.

 Deprived of Danish-Norwegian protection, the North German states faced the Edict of Restitution, issued by Ferdinand already during the negotiations.
 It aimed at a re-Catholization of northern Germany, and the restitution of former ecclesial possessions that had been secularized during the Protestant Reformation.